-Barley is a great source of fiber, B vitamins, and selenium.
-I serve it with apples in this bright, crunchy salad.
+Barley is a great source of detoxifying fiber, B vitamins, and selenium.
+I pair it with apples in this bright, crunchy salad.
 For the corn kernels, I prefer fresh-roasted corn, but you can use thawed frozen corn kernels, too.
 The apples can be any variety or color that you like, or even a combination.
 All apples contain quercetin, a compound that helps support the immune system, thereby “keeping the doctor away.”
-Raisins provide antioxidants and resveratrol, the same compound found in red wine.
+Raisins provide antioxidants and resveratrol, the same heart-healthy compound found in red wine.
 My Honey-Lime Dressing increases the antioxidant, anti-inflammatory, and immunity-boosting components of this recipe.

 ½ cup corn kernels